cherezov/dlnap/README.md

 # dlnap
-Simple network player for DLNA UPnP devices.
+Enjoy your favorite music on your favorite sound system over WiFi.
-It allows discover devices in the local network which are able to play media.
+Simple network player for DLNA UPnP devices allows you discover devices on your local network and send your favorite media to play on them.

 ## Requires
- * Python (tested on CentOS with python 2.7 and python 3.4)
+ * Nothing but python (whatever you like: python 2.7+ or python3)

 ## Supported devices
  * Yamaha RX